The Caine Mutiny Court-Martial (play): Production history

-The play was first presented by Paul Gregory in the Granada Theatre, Santa Barbara, California, on October 13, 1953, and then went on tour across the United States before being given its first performance on Broadway at the Plymouth Theatre on January 20, 1954 in a production directed by Charles Laughton and produced by Paul Gregory.
+The play was first presented by Paul Gregory in the Granada Theatre, Santa Barbara, California, on October 13, 1953, and then went on tour across the United States before being given its first performance on Broadway at the Plymouth Theatre on January 20, 1954, in a production directed by Charles Laughton and produced by Paul Gregory.
 The play starred Henry Fonda as Barney Greenwald, the accused mutineer's defense attorney, and John Hodiak as the accused, Steve Maryk; Lloyd Nolan played Queeg.
 Herbert Anderson played Dr. Bird (he would later go on to play Ensign Rabbit in the 1954 film version of the novel).
 James Garner appeared in a non speaking role as a court martial panelist.
 It ran for 415 performances.

 In 1955, actor Paul Douglas was placed on probation by Actors Equity while appearing in the play for allegedly saying, "The South stinks.
 It's a land of sowbelly and segregation," which offended Southern audiences.
 Douglas claimed that he was misquoted.

 It was revived in 1983 at the Stamford Center for the Arts, Stamford, Connecticut and then at the Circle in the Square Theatre in a production directed by Arthur Sherman with John Rubinstein and Michael Moriarty, with Jay O. Sanders as Maryk.
 Former New York Jets quarterback Joe Namath (widely known as "Broadway Joe") replaced Sanders during the run of the show, marking his only appearance on Broadway.

 Charlton Heston directed a critically acclaimed production in Los Angeles and London in 1984 in which he starred as Queeg.
 Heston later brought the production to the Kennedy Center's Eisenhower Theater, where it again garnered critical acclaim.
-Heston would later directed a Chinese-translated production that premiered at the Beijing People's Art Theatre on October 18, 1988, with Chinese actor Zhu Xu as Queeg, and another one in 2006, with Feng Yuanzheng as Queeg.
+Heston would later direct a Chinese-translated production that premiered at the Beijing People's Art Theatre on October 18, 1988, with Chinese actor Zhu Xu as Queeg, and another one in 2006, with Feng Yuanzheng as Queeg.

 The play was first presented on television live in 1955, with Lloyd Nolan and Robert Gist repeating their stage roles as Queeg and Lt.
 Keefer, respectively, but with Barry Sullivan as Greenwald and Frank Lovejoy as Lt.
 Maryk.
 It was staged as an episode of the anthology series Ford Star Jubilee.

 In 1988, Robert Altman directed another made-for-television version of The Caine Mutiny Court-Martial for Columbia Pictures Television (CPT).
 The cast included Eric Bogosian as Barney Greenwald, Jeff Daniels as Maryk, Brad Davis as Queeg, Peter Gallagher as John Challee, Kevin J. O'Connor as Tom Keefer, Daniel Jenkins as Willie Keith, and Altman regular Michael Murphy as Captain Blakely.
-The production was first broadcast on May 8, 1988 and was subsequently released on VHS, LaserDisc, and DVD.
+The production was first broadcast on May 8, 1988, and was subsequently released on VHS, LaserDisc, and DVD.

 The play was again revived on Broadway in 2006 at the Gerald Schoenfeld Theatre in a production directed by Jerry Zaks, starring Željko Ivanek as Queeg, Timothy Daly as prosecutor Lt.
 Cmdr.
 John Challee and David Schwimmer as Greenwald.